CesarPuentes/Bioinformatics_scripts/README.md

 # Bioinformatics_scripts
-A few humble scripts for bioinformatics
+A few simple scripts for bioinformatics